JIC-CSB/jicbioimage.core/requirements/source/current_pain_points.rst

 Current pain points
 ===================

-Currently we tend to visualise and do simple transformations of images in ImageJ.
+Currently we tend to visualise and do simple transformations of images using ImageJ.
 We then tend to try to create a more automated and reproducible work-flow using Python.
 This is painful in that the analysis needs to be done twice using two different methods.

 Furthermore both ImageJ and Python have pain points in themselves.